Procedure types

 Method of dislocationRequired string.
 Options: Manual, Mechanical device, Scissor method, Other.
 Method used for cervical dislocation.

-Anesthetic agent (if used)Optional string.
+Anesthetic agent (if used)string.
 Example: e.g., CO₂, isoflurane.
 Anesthetic agent used prior to euthanasia (if applicable).

 Confirmation of deathRequired multi-select.
 Choices: Absence of heartbeat, Absence of breathing, Absence of reflexes, Fixed dilated pupils, Loss of corneal reflex, Other.
 No duplicate selections.
 Methods used to confirm death.